open-contracting/standard/docs/schema/merging.md

 ### Merge routine

-To create a compiled or versioned release when multiples individual releases are available, you must:
+To create a compiled or versioned release when multiple individual releases are available, you must:

 1. Get all releases with the same `ocid` value and same OCDS version
 1. Order the releases in chronological order by `date`